Assassination of Sadi Carnot

 On 24 June 1894, French President Sadi Carnot was assassinated by Italian anarchist Sante Geronimo Caserio in Lyon, France.
-Carnot's assassination was part of the Ère des attentats (1892–1894).
-It was also an attack with anti-colonial motivations, as Caserio targeted Carnot during the first French Colonial Exhibition.
-This assassination is a significant event in both the overall history of France and anarchism in France.
+A part of the Ère des attentats anarchist terrorist campaign (1892–1894), it led to a historic crackdown on French anarchist activities.

-Following the increase in repression against anarchists in France as a result of Carnot's political choices—he was one of the main supporters of the lois scélérates ('villainous laws') and the repression targeting them in early 1894—they increasingly viewed him as a central target.
-This was especially true after his refusal to pardon the anarchists Ravachol, Vaillant, and Henry: the first two having not caused any deaths during their attacks.
-The death of Vaillant, in particular, who left his young daughter, Sidonie, orphaned, sparked a desire for revenge that would kill the President.
-A young Italian anarchist named Caserio, a refugee in France, then likely began to establish a plot with a small group of anarchists to assassinate Carnot.
-He suddenly left Sète at the end of June 1894 and headed for Lyon, trying to avoid police tailing him.
-He arrived and was positioned precisely to the right of the procession, where it would be possible to assassinate Carnot.
-When the President mingled with the crowd upon entering his street, the anarchist lunged at him, stabbed him, and then tried to flee before being beaten by the crowd and arrested.
+Carnot was one of the main supporters of the lois scélérates ('villainous laws'), which aimed to break up anarchist activities during the Ère des attentats, as well as the repression targeting them in early 1894.
+He became a central target to the movement, especially after refusing to pardon anarchist terrorists Ravachol, Auguste Vaillant, and Émile Henry: the first two having not caused any deaths during their attacks.
+Vaillant's death in particular sparked a desire for revenge against Carnot, as Vaillant's young daughter Sidonie became orphaned.
+Caserio, a refugee in France, then likely started working with a small group of anarchists to assassinate him.

-Carnot died from his injuries in the night of 24 to 25 June 1894, and Caserio was brought to trial.
-He denied any knowledge of other anarchists and claimed to have acted alone—a position questioned by historians but accepted by the French judiciary, which sought to bring Caserio to trial as quickly as possible.
-He was sentenced to death and executed shortly after.
+Caserio left Sète in late June 1894 and headed for Lyon, trying to deter police from tailing him.
+He arrived at the first French Colonial Exhibition, as the attack was also an anti-colonial statement, and was positioned precisely to the right of Carnot's procession.
+As the President mingled with the crowd, Caserio lunged at him, stabbed him, and then tried to flee before being beaten by the crowd and arrested.
+Carnot died from his injuries that night, and Caserio was brought to trial.
+He claimed to have acted alone, a position questioned by historians, but accepted by the French judiciary, which sought to bring him to trial as quickly as possible.
+He was sentenced to death and executed.

-Carnot's death caused a major shock among the French population, and many people paid tribute to him.
-His remains were placed in the Panthéon, alongside those of his grandfather, Lazare Carnot.

-A determining event in the history of anarchism in France, this attack resulted in the adoption by the Chamber of Deputies of the last and most significant of the lois scélérates, which prohibited all types of anarchist propaganda in France.
-This law was the basis for the subsequent Trial of the Thirty (August 1894), which aimed to destroy the anarchist movement in France.
-The text of this third law was repealed in 1992.
-The attack also provoked significant xenophobic violence directed against Italians in the Rhône region.
+Carnot's death was a major shock to the French population, and many people paid tribute to him.
+His remains were placed in the Panthéon.
+The assassination provoked significant xenophobic violence directed against Italians in the Rhône region, and resulted in the Chamber of Deputies' adoption of the last, most significant of the lois scélérates: prohibiting all types of anarchist propaganda in France (until its repeal in 1992).
+The law was the basis for the Trial of the Thirty in August 1894, which aimed to destroy the nation's anarchist movement.